Master of Museology

 Amsterdam & international orientation

 Amsterdam has one of the highest museum densities of the world.
 The Reinwardt Academy is located in Amsterdam, offering a stimulating environment with top-ranking international institutes in the field of heritage as well as refreshing community initiatives close-by.
 Our students from all over the world bring an international flavour with new perspectives.
 For example, an Italian student once did the preliminary works for an exhibition of the Stedelijk Museum Amsterdam, in collaboration with New York Guggenheim Museum and Gropius Bau Berlin.
 Other students worked on innovative concepts for the Finnish design museum Alvar Aalto.
+Check out the international map of the alumni, partners and projects of the Reinwardt Academy.

-Upon successful completion of the programme, students receive the title Master of Arts in line with the accreditation by the Netherlands-Flanders Accreditation Organisation (NVAO).
+Upon successful completion of the programme, students receive the title Master of Arts (MA) in line with the accreditation by the Netherlands-Flanders Accreditation Organisation (NVAO).